23maverick23/sublime-jekyll/README.md

     // have a path similar to "C:\\Users\\username\\site\\_drafts".
     // *nix systems should have a path similar to "/Users/username/site/_drafts".
     "drafts_path": "",

+    // If you have multiple Jekyll blogs, but don't use Sumblime Projects,
+    // you can optionally have sublime-jekyll look for the `_posts` or `_drafts`
+    // folders open in your sidebar.
+This should have a value of true or false.
+    "automatically_find_paths": false,

     // This string value should represent the default syntax for a new post.
     // Valid options are: "Markdown", "Textile"